spier/alba-homegame-calendar/README.md

 3. Import `homegame-calendar.ics` into your favorite calendar app of choice.

-Enjoy the ALBA home pages :)
+Enjoy the ALBA home games.
+See you there :)